Indoor houseplants are a great way to have clean air in low light settings around your house.

 Image Source: Health Starts In The Kitchen

-An aquaphonics aquarium is another creative way to keep some houseplants indoors.
+An aquaphonics aquarium is another creative planter idea to pot your houseplant for clean air.
 I love that it is self-cleaning and you can add a little beta fish to the aquaphonics tank of your choice.
-You can visit Health Starts In The Kitchen for the complete set of directions!
+You can visit Health Starts In The Kitchen for the complete set of directions on how to create your own.

 Image Source: Gardenista